Original Homesteading may earn a commission, at no extra charge to you, for purchases made after clicking on this page. Learn More.

 The little zucchini squash began to develop but was stunted and eventually started shriveling on the blossom end of the fruit.
 This was due to improper pollination.

 The zucchini on the right was hand-pollinated with a small paint brush.
 Pollen from a male flower was gently gathered on a small paintbrush and was lightly dusted on the stigma in the female blossom.
+This is a wonderful pollination activity for kids!
+It is very hands on.

 The pollen in the above photo is surrounding the male anther which is the visible projection in the center of this blossom.